IITGuwahati-AI/Paper-discussions/Summaries/Faster R-CNN and Mask R-CNN/Readme.md

  - The code for Mask R-CNN can be found at :
       - [Code](https://github.com/matterport/Mask_RCNN)

- *The slides use in the presentation for the paper can be found in the folder under the name Mask_RCNN.pdf*
+ *The slides use in the presentation for the paper can be found in the folder under the name Mask_RCNN.pdf and the paper used with Mask_RCNN_Paper.pdf*